Interview with Pascal Campion

 Since I like to let myself be inspired by what is around me, it was only natural that I start exploring light in my art.
 That said, it's not very easy, at least not for me, so I work with light a lot in order to understand it better.
 It's a whole subject matter all to itself.

 Your family seems to be very important for you.
-Does the fact of being a freelancer allows you for a better interaction and more time with them?
+Does being a freelancer allow you better interaction and more time with them?

 Yes and no. Being a freelancer allows me to go home at 4 to play with my daughter and hang out with my wife, but it also makes me have to work odd hours, and sometimes on the weekends in order to complete jobs.